📁Order Types

 Ostium supports seven distinct order types designed to provide traders with execution experiences similar to traditional markets.
 These order types are categorized into two fundamental execution mechanisms:

-1. Market Orders — Triggered by the mid-price and executed at the bid or ask price
+1. Market Orders — Triggered by the mid-price and executed at the bid/ask price or Price-After-Impact

-2. Limit Orders — Triggered and executed at the bid or ask price selected by the user
+2. Limit Orders — Triggered by the mid-price selected by the user and executed at the bid/ask price or Price-After-Impact

 Open Trade Orders